University of Washington School of Public Health

 - Program Website

 Applicants should have interest and experience in the field of domestic MCH public health issues.
-GREs are required except for postdocs with a US PhD, MD, DO, DDS or DVWM.
+GREs are required except for concurrent UW MD students, postdocs with a US MD, or foreign MD equivalent with full USMLE certification.
 The program is competitive.

 Application Deadline: Dec.
 1 for Autumn Quarter admissions, or for Summer Quarter admissions for postdoc fellows or concurrent MDs